What is conda?¶

 - gives you admin permissions, which is good for use on high performance computers (HPC) where you'd otherwise need to request software installations or specific versions by HPC admin

 What is an Environment?¶

-Think of software environments like school classrooms, where the school is your laptop OS.
+Think of software environments like school classrooms, where the school is your computer operating system.
 Schools have many classrooms and while they are independent rooms they are still connected by hallways.
 Students can walk into any room and each room will have its own set of supplies (i.e., desks, chairs, whiteboard, decorations, etc.).